Dissipation-enabled resonant adiabatic quantum state transfer: Entanglement generation and quantum cloning: Resonant dissipation-enabled excitation transfer and photon emission

 In the adiabatic limit the emitter's decay rate $\Gamma$ is large in comparison with the effective pulse duration $\tau_{eff}$ of the single photon wave packet approaching the quantum emitter along the waveguide.
 This effective pulse duration can be measured by the corresponding Fourier-limited effective bandwidth

 so that the adiabatic limit is characterized by the condition $\Delta\omega \ll \Gamma$.
-Recent advancements in the area of subnatural-linewidth single photonics \cite{Slattery2019SinglePhotonReview} allow to produce single photon sources below a bandwidth of $1$~MHz, for example.
+Recent advancements in the area of subnatural-linewidth single photonics \cite{Slattery2019SinglePhotonReview} allow production of single-photon sources below a bandwidth of $1$~MHz, for example.
 Thus, this adiabatic regime is experimentally accessible if $\Gamma$ is of the order of a typical spontaneous photon emission rate \cite{Liu2020NarrowPhotons}, for example.
 As demonstrated in recent experiments this adiabatic regime may be realized by increasing the total spontaneous decay rate $\Gamma$ by sufficiently enhancing photon emission into the waveguide \cite{Lund2008EnhancedDecay} or by appropriately tuning the coupling parameters in a cavity-QED scenario \cite{Rempe2020}.

 In the adiabatic limit the exponential function in \eqref{eq:PsiEIntegral} decays fast in comparison with the characteristic time scale on which $f_{in}(t')$ changes significantly.
 Thus, the integral in \eqref{eq:PsiEIntegral} can be evaluated approximately by iterated partial integration.
 This yields an asymptotic series \cite{BenderOrszag} in the small adiabatic parameter $\Delta\omega/\Gamma$.
 In this approximation the boundary terms at $t_0$ may be neglected as the single photon amplitude at the position of the quantum emitter $x_A$ vanishes initially, i.e. $f_{in}(t_0)=0$, and moreover in the adiabatic limit this amplitude is assumed to rise so slowly that its relevant derivatives of higher order also vanish, i.e. $f_{in}^{(n)}(t_0)=0$, for all $n$ relevant in the asymptotic series.
 As a result we arrive at the (formal) asymptotic series